arcus-azure/arcus.observability/docs/preview/03-Features/writing-different-telemetry-types.md

 **Installation**

-If you want to track the `HttpRequestData` of an isolated Azure Functions HTTP trigger project, you'll have to install an additional package to include these dependencies:
+For isolated Azure Functions, you'll have to install an additional package if you want to track the `HttpRequestData`:

 ```shell
 PM > Install-Package Arcus.Observability.Telemetry.AzureFunctions